jpreecedev/developerhandbook/src/pages/5-easy-security-enhancements-for-your-asp-net-application/index.md

 ---
 layout: post
 title: 5 easy security enhancements for your ASP .NET application
+description: Here I outline 5 ways to protect your website from malicious attacks, with explanations of each vulnerability and how to resolve it
 date: 2014-01-26
 categories: ['.NET']
 tags: ['.NET', 'asp', 'mvc', 'security']